Bondzio/dualsystems/README.md

 # Test task by Gabor Dicso for Dual Systems

+## Requirements

+The project was developed using the Eclipse IDE.
+The project requires WildFly 11 and PostgreSQL.
+You need to define a JDBC data source with the JNDI name java:/PostgresDS on the WildFly instance the app will run on.

 ## How to run

 Clone the repository and import the projects to Eclipse.
 Add a WildFly 11 Server instance, then update the Targeted Runtimes in the Properties window for the ejb and web projects.
 Deploy and run/debug from Eclipse using the WildFly 11 instance.